Welcome to Parents

 MHA-PEPS also provides fee-based parenting services for families needing supervised visitation and for families in need of specialized support during and after divorce through our Co-Parenting and Divorce Program.

-Additionally, PEPS provides Anger Management classes and Child-Parent Psychotherapy.
+Additionally, PEPS provides Anger Management classes, Circle of Security classes and Child-Parent Psychotherapy.

 Family Support Services